A complete care guide on treating the most commonly seen pest infestations and diseases in orchids

 Caused by spider mite infestation during dry, dusty and warm weather conditions, spider mites are extremely tiny insects that are red or brown in colour.
 Look out for webs and scan for mites, which can be seen under a magnifying glass or you could zoom in with your phone camera and you will spot them moving about.
 Alternatively, wipe the area with a damp cotton ball and if you spot tiny red dots, then this is a confirmation of spider mite infestation.

-Treatment: As a conservative treatment, you can spray a solution of 2 drops of paraffin oil with 1 drop of dishwash liquid in 500ml of water.
+Treatment: As a conservative treatment, you can spray a solution of 2 drops of neem oil with 1 drop of dishwash liquid in 500ml of water.
 Spray the plants to cover all possible surfaces.
 Ensure that the plants are placed under a fan to ensure that the excess liquid dries off quickly and does not pool in crevices, leading to further complications of stem and crown rot.

 Prevention: As a preventive measure, do not allow your orchids to remain in dry and dusty conditions.
 Provide them with adequate humidity and air flow.